Endroma1/p-hash-benchmark/README.md

 - Matches all hashes against others of the same types.
 Skips (A,B) if (B,A) already exists but not (A,A).

 ## To Do
-- Add users that group images of the same person.
 - Add caching to the modification and hashing components.